ingchrist/Analytix-Hive-codebase/README.md

 ### 2. Build and Run the Application

-From the root of the project directory (e.g., `/mnt/c/Users/ing/CascadeProjects`) inside your WSL terminal, run the following command.
+From the root of the project directory  inside your WSL terminal, run the following command.
 This single command will build the Docker images, create the database, and start all services.

 ```bash
 docker compose up --build